 So, June in Vienna, the month where the weather sheds its capricious nature to bring us sun and frolics.
 A time for wandering through the historical centre without the burden of jackets and umbrellas (hopefully), all while the Viennese are still at work.

-Top activities for June
+Top activities in June 2020

 Aside from the usual palaces, museums, and other such hotspots, just what can you do in this merry month?